Intermountain Intertie

 The Intermountain Intertie is the largest linked amateur radio repeater system in the state of Utah.
 Managed by the Utah VHF Society, the Intermountain Intertie primarily covers areas west of the Wasatch Front, from Saint George to Tremonton.
 The Intermountain Intertie also covers areas in the northwest of Utah up to Boise, Idaho and toward the northeast into Evanston, Wyoming and Rock Springs, Wyoming.
 The Intertie further reaches into parts of Montana, and Arizona.
 There are no Intermountain Intertie repeaters east of I-15 on I-70; in this area, the Sinbad Desert Amateur Radio Club Intertie has substantial coverage.

 The Intermountain Intertie

 The Hidden Peak Repeater, on top of the Snowbird Tram, is the primary hub repeater for the Intermountain Intertie.
 Linked directly to Hidden Peak is Farnsworth Peak, which connects to southern and western Utah.
-Also connected to Hidden Peak is Malad Pass, a Simplex Carrier Squealch linking Idaho to the Intertie, Medicine Butte in Evanston, Wyoming connecting Wyoming to the Intertie, and Laketown, Utah connecting Bear Lake to the Intertie.
+Also connected to Hidden Peak is Malad Pass, a Simplex Carrier Squelch linking Idaho to the Intertie, Medicine Butte in Evanston, Wyoming connecting Wyoming to the Intertie, and Laketown, Utah connecting Bear Lake to the Intertie.
 Each of the repeaters connecting to Hidden Peak has repeaters connected to them.